Via Logo

 Employers are also responsible for obtaining employee Social Insurance Numbers (SIN) and completing form TD1 – Personal Tax Credits Returns.

-New employers in Canada
+PEO in Canada

 When it comes to Canada payroll deductions, there are several to be aware of, including: